LouisJackman/language-x/README.md

   initialisation syntax.
 * `void` is an actual type, like `()` in Haskell.
 Defining a method as returning `void` is a special-case that discards the result of final non-void expression and returns the void value instead.
-This avoids special-cases when composing functions in various ways.
+Every function returning a value, rather than having "procedures" without return values, avoids special-cases when composing functions in various ways.
 * `super` is to either disambiguate which interface's method to delegate to, or to fallback to the auto-generated constructor in user-defined constructors.
 It does not deal with concrete class inheritance.